yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 ```

 #### MATLAB Example: Print the numbers from 1 to 10

+Write a MATLAB for loop that prints the numbers from 1 to 10 to the command window?

 ```matlab
 % Print the numbers from 1 to 10 to the console.